gaaclarke/thump/README.md

 ## To do

-- Create infastructure to run all benchmarks
+- Create infastructure to run all benchmarks.
-- Report which edges collided in results
-- Report new movement vector in MoveResult (required for Bounce)
+- Report the location where the collision happened somehow.

 ## Potential optimizations